 Also, the skills needed in effective couples therapy may be entirely different from that of individual therapy.
 Otherwise, therapy can produce positive and long-term effects.
 According to the principles of couples therapy, the key is to use different techniques which effectively work for both parties, even with a bit of trial and error involved.

-Changes The Views Of The Relationship
+Couples Therapy Changes Views Of Relationships

 In this case, the therapist would suggest methods for effectively managing finances as a couple.
-By pointing out the problems, the couple can put aside their pride and learn to work as a team to solve the issues head-on.
+By pointing out the problems, the couple can put aside their pride and learn to work as a team to effectively solve the issues head-on.

-Modifies Dysfunctional Behavior
+Couples Therapy Modifies Dysfunctional Behavior

 Decreases Emotional Avoidance

+Therapy would also enforce communication between couples who may have deeply buried and unexpressed feelings.
 Blake Griffin Edwards, LMFT, wrote, “Couples who do not experience mutuality usually channel feelings of sadness, fear, or shame through self-protective or coercive behaviors that fail to achieve what is needed to move beyond them.”
 He added, “When such interactions evolve into patterns, couples often experience a loss of trust or a heightening of fear in their relationship, which buries the deeper emotions even further.”

-Active couples’ therapy would be able to point out the positive qualities of each partner and how they contribute to the quality of the relationship.
+Active couples’ therapy would be able to point out the positive qualities of each couple and how they contribute to the quality of the relationship.
 The idea is to let the couple reaffirm their reasons to keep the relationship going and to equip them for any future problems that they may encounter after the therapy has concluded.